rootstrap/blog/content/My favorite extensions for programming Ruby in Visual Studio Code.md

 I was enjoying Atom, but in some cases, my computer at the time couldn't handle it very well and it was getting a bit laggy to open the text editor or work with it.
 So a friend of mine told me that maybe Visual Studio Code could fit my needs, and he was right.

-# I use Visual Studio Code too!
-Tell me about its extensions
+# Visual Code Studio Extensions

 ## [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens)